Tinashe: 2018–2020: Television, departure from RCA, and Songs for You

-In February 2019, Tinashe's manager announced she had parted ways with RCA, stating that the "positive split" was "giving her back creative control."
+In February 2019, Tinashe's manager announced she had parted ways with RCA, stating that the "positive split" was "giving her back creative control".
 After her departure, HotNewHipHop published a report believing she was in the midst of being courted by multiple major labels.
 She signed a management deal with Roc Nation on November 7.
-Tinashe released her first self-released studio album, Songs for You, on November 20.
-The album has been described by Idolator and The Cut as "excellent", with The Wall Street Journals Ben Dandridge-Lemco suggesting that it is "tough to find a negative review about the project anywhere."
+On November 20, she released her first self-released studio album, Songs for You.
+It was described by The Cut magazine's Kerensa Cadenas as "excellent", with The Wall Street Journals Ben Dandridge-Lemco suggesting that it was "tough to find a negative review about the project anywhere".
 On July 17, 2020, nearly eight months after the release of Songs for You, Tinashe released the single "Rascal (Superstar)".

-In August, Tinashe confirmed she would be featured on Iggy Azalea's single "Dance Like Nobody's Watching".
-The song was their second collaboration after 2015's "All Hands on Deck" remix.
-On November 25, 2020, Tinashe released a Christmas EP titled Comfort & Joy.
+In August, she confirmed that she would be featured on Australian rapper Iggy Azalea's single, "Dance Like Nobody's Watching"; it marked their second collaboration, after 2015's "All Hands on Deck" remix.
+On November 25, Tinashe surprise released a Christmas EP, Comfort & Joy, co-produced with her younger brother Quiet Child.

 2021–2023: 333 and BB/Ang3l

-On May 28, 2021, Tinashe posted a cryptic teaser for her fifth studio album on her social media accounts.
-The teaser included the caption "333", which was speculated to be the title for her fifth album, along with a new logo designed by Franc Fernandez.
-The album's lead single, "Pasadena", was released on June 4, and features American rapper Buddy.
-On July 9, Tinashe released the second single "Bouncin'".
-Following the release, Tinashe announced the 333 Tour on July 12, which began in September 2021.
-On July 22, Tinashe announced the release date of 333 as August 6, 2021, and released the song "I Can See the Future" the same day.
-The album was met with positive critical reception.
-The song and music video for "Bouncin'" gathered a lot of media attention, with the likes of Little Mix and Doja Cat expressing their love for the song.

-On July 2021, Tinashe was announced as one of the guests to appear on the rebooted MTV Cribs.
-The year ended with the announcement of her new Facebook Watch show Choreo Cage Fight, premiering December 3.
-Tinashe was also named in Forbes 30 Under 30 list for 2022.
+On May 28, 2021, Tinashe posted a cryptic teaser for her then upcoming fifth studio album through her social media accounts.
+The teaser included the caption "333", which was speculated to be the title for the album, along with a new logo designed by Franc Fernandez.
+Its lead single, "Pasadena", was released on June 4, featuring American rapper Buddy.
+On July 9, Tinashe released the album's second single, "Bouncin.
+Following the release, she announced its accompanying tour, 333 Tour, on July 12, which began in September.
+On July 22, Tinashe revealed the release date of 333 as August 6, releasing the song "I Can See the Future" the same day.
+The album was acclaimed by music critics.
+Meanwhile, the song and its music video for "Bouncin gathered a lot of media attention, with the likes of British girl group Little Mix and American rapper Doja Cat expressing their love for the song.
+In July, Tinashe was announced as one of the guests to appear on the rebooted MTV Cribs.
+The year ended with the announcement of her new Facebook Watch show Choreo Cage Fight, premiering on December 3.